A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

 Here and below, we set $c_{L^2}=\frac{1}{10}$, $\frac{1}{30}$ and $\frac{1}{40}$ for $p=1,2,3$, respectively; these choices of $c_{L^2}$ are based on our empirical experience for elliptic problems.
-We consider polynomial degrees $p=q=2,3$, and uniformly-refined sequences of spatial (either structured or quasi-uniform) meshes.
-We tested approximation of the initial conditions~$u_0$ and~$u_1$, and the source term~$f$ with either their Lagrangian interpolants or $L^2$-projections.
+We consider polynomial degrees $p=q=2,3$, and uniformly-refined sequences of spatial (either structured or quasi-uniform) meshes. \revb{Three examples for quasi-uniform unstructured meshes are given in Figure \ref{fig:mesh_unstructured}.}

+We tested approximation of the initial conditions~$u_0$ and~$u_1$, and the source term~$f$ with either their Lagrangian interpolants or $L^2$ projections.
 Based on the numerical results, both choices of meshes and all choices of data approximation lead to similar behaviour.
 For brevity, we only present the numerical results based on the structured meshes and interpolated data.

-In Figure~\ref{fig:smooth_effectivity}, we illustrate the $L^\infty(L^2)$-errors along with the estimators~$\eta_{space}$ and $\eta_{time}$ in~\eqref{eq:temporal-estimator} and~\eqref{eq:spatial-estimator} together with their averaged slopes on the left-panel, and the effectivity indices in~\eqref{eq:eff-indices} on the right-panel.
+In Figure~\ref{fig:smooth_effectivity}, we illustrate the $L^\infty(L^2)$ errors along with the estimators~$\eta_{\text{space}}$ and $\eta_{\text{time}}$ in~\eqref{eq:temporal-estimator} and~\eqref{eq:spatial-estimator} together with their averaged slopes on the left-panel, and the effectivity indices in~\eqref{eq:eff-indices} on the right-panel.

-From the results in Figure~\ref{fig:smooth_effectivity}, it is apparent that the estimators $\eta_{space}$ and $\eta_{time}$ converge optimally.
-We also report (without presenting the results for brevity) that using either the Lagrangian interpolation or the $L^2$-projection of the initial conditions and the source term, the effectivity indices in~\eqref{eq:eff-indices} do not essentially grow or grow very moderately.
+From the results in Figure~\ref{fig:smooth_effectivity}, it is apparent that the estimators $\eta_{\text{space}}$ and $\eta_{\text{time}}$ converge optimally.
+We also report (without presenting the results for brevity) that using either the Lagrangian interpolation or the $L^2$ projection of the initial conditions and the source term, the effectivity indices in~\eqref{eq:eff-indices} do not essentially grow or grow very moderately.
 The above results are in contrast with~\cite[Tables~7 and~8]{Gorynina-Lozinski-Picasso:2019}, where Lagrangian interpolation results to numerical results with effectivity indices growing considerably with mesh refinements.
 We conjecture that the estimator behaviour in \cite[Tables~7 and~8]{Gorynina-Lozinski-Picasso:2019} is due to the different \emph{a posteriori} error estimator used there.